mars0i/intermittent/README.md

 indiv's "new" variable based on the non-new vars in others.
 Then all of the new values are copied to the regular variables in one step.

-This became the master git branch on 7/14/2015.
+This derives from what became the master git branch on 7/14/2015.

+I created this branch, normaldists, on 7/23/2015 to record a snapshot of the last (?) version in which I used a Gaussian distributions to add noise to the success calculation.
+I then moved to using a Beta distribution instead in the master branch.
+(I might consider doing the same with noise for relig transmission.)